Rank::Bukvarix::Keyword - Keyword collection by keyword from Bukvarix

 Query substitutions

-You can use built-in macros to expand requests, for example, we want to get a very large database of keywords, specify several main requests in different languages:
+You can use built-in macros to multiply queries; for example, if we want to get a very large keyword database, we specify several main queries in different languages:

 essay buy